grayc4/octicons-js/README.md

 # Octicons JS

-Use GitHub Octicons in JavaScript with ES6 imports.
-This lightweight library makes it easy to add GitHub-style icons to your web projects with simple, intuitive APIs.
+GitHub Octicons for JavaScript projects with a simple, intuitive API.
+Create icon elements and buttons with minimal code.
+Zero dependencies, fully TypeScript-compatible, and ready for both Node.js and browser environments.
+Includes all official GitHub icons with light/dark styling options.

 ## Installation